-Let’s face it – growing traffic is hard, especially in the early stages of starting a business.
+Let’s face it – generating leads is hard, especially in the early stages of starting a business.

 However, designing a visually intelligent and easy to digest homepage is one of the most effective ways to stimulate lead generation.

 As your company’s virtual front window, the homepage is responsible for enticing your customers to step over the threshold and take a look inside.

 Here at The Entourage, we’ve seen time and time again how much a business can boost their traffic thanks to a few small improvements to their homepage.

 In this article, we’ve identified eight key elements every homepage needs in order to be successful.

 You read that right – three seconds.
 Three seconds to interest, entice and compel viewers to believe that your business is worth looking into.

 According to a 2015 Microsoft Corp. study, an increasingly digitalised lifestyle has drastically reduced our attention span.